metno/seNorge2/README.md

 The objective is to create Temperature and Precipitation high-resolution (1Km) gridded datasets for the Norwegian mainland using observation from the KDVH (Climate Database).
 The spatial interpolation method is based on Bayesian statical interpolation and the resulting gridded datasets constitutes the seNorge v 2.0 beta dataset.

+Notes:
+1. Input data are retrieved from MET Norway Climate Database.
-Note that it is possible for observations affected by gross measurement errors to enter the spatial interpolation procedure.
+2. it is possible for observations affected by gross measurement errors to enter the spatial interpolation procedure.

 seNorge v 2.0 Outputs:
 ----------------------